Camelot (film): Legacy

-Despite its high cost, Camelot was widely criticized for its cheap appearance because it had obviously been filmed on an architecturally ambiguous set amidst the chaparral-covered hills of Burbank, and not an authentic medieval castle amidst the green hills of England.
-As a result, Camelot was the last American film that attempted to physically construct a large-scale full-size set on a studio backlot to represent an exotic foreign location.
-To ensure authenticity, American filmmakers resorted to location shooting ever since for exterior shots.
+Despite its high cost, Camelot was widely criticized for its "cheap" appearance, having obviously been filmed on architecturally ambiguous sets amidst the chaparral-covered hills of Burbank rather than an authentic medieval castle amidst the green hills of England.
+As a result, it was one of the last big-budget American films that attempted to physically construct a large-scale full-size set on a studio backlot to represent an exotic foreign location.
+American filmmakers have subsequently used location shooting for exterior shots.

-A life-size statue of Richard Harris, as King Arthur from this film, has been erected in Bedford Row, in the centre of his home town of Limerick.
-The sculptor of this statue was the Irish sculptor Jim Connolly, a graduate of the Limerick School of Art and Design.
+A lifesize statue of Richard Harris, as King Arthur in the film, was erected in the centre of Bedford Row, in Harris's home town of Limerick.
+Its sculptor was the Irish sculptor Jim Connolly, a graduate of the Limerick School of Art and Design.